 Field Name Definition / Explanation / Example Data Entry Rules Collection/ Modification Table Name Column Name / Stored Values Creatinine 1.5 - 3.0 After ECMO start time, patient newly acquires a creatinine serum measurement of 1.5- 3.0 Complication frequency: 1 per 24 hours.
+Enter start date/time and stop date and time for each new occurrence.
 Can be after run time off up to 7 days.
 07/01/1997 - present ECLS.ComplicationCodes Code 401 Creatinine > 3.0 After ECMO start time, patient newly acquires a creatinine serum measurement of >3.0 Complication frequency: 1 per 24 hours.
+Enter start date/time and stop date and time for each new occurrence.
 Can be after run time off up to 7 days.
 07/01/1997 - present ECLS.ComplicationCodes Code 402 Renal Replacement Therapy Required Peritoneal Dialysis (PD), Continuous Venovenous Hemodiafiltration (CVVHD), Continuous Venovenous Hemofiltration (CVVHF) or Continuous Venovenous Hemodiafiltration (CVVHDF) or Hemodialysis (HD) based on the patient's ultimate mode of therapy Complication frequency: 1 per 24 hours.
+Enter start date/time and stop date and time for each new occurrence.
 Can be after run time off up to 7 days.
-01/25/2018 - present Prior to 1/25/2018 collected separately as Hemofiltration or SCUF or CAVHD or HD ECLS.ComplicationCodes Code 415
+Change to Range: Start Date/Time to Stop Date Time 01/25/2018 - present Prior to 1/25/2018 collected separately as Hemofiltration or SCUF or CAVHD or HD ECLS.ComplicationCodes Code 415